 Guide to Sonoma Plaza and Wine Tasting

-The historic town of Sonoma is home to California's largest town square, Sonoma Plaza, and offers historic buildings, unique restaurants, art galleries and dozens of tasting rooms which can be found on a leisurely stroll.
+The town of Sonoma is home to California's largest town square, Sonoma Plaza, which is surrounded by historic buildings, great restaurants, art galleries, and dozens of winery tasting rooms—all of which can be found on a leisurely stroll.

-The Plaza itself is a popular picnic destination, while the day's activities, whether combining shopping with history, or wine tasting with cycling, can be plotted over coffee and a croissant at coffee shops like Basque Boulangerie Café.
+The Plaza itself is a popular picnic destination, while the day's activities can be plotted over coffee and a croissant at the Basque Boulangerie Café.

 Guide to California History in Sonoma

-Tucked all around the Sonoma Plaza are reminders of the town's important history, which dates back to the early 1800s.
-While the Sonoma Plaza was founded in the mid-1800s, there are historic buildings that are even older, including the Mission San Francisco Solano, which borders the plaza, and was founded in 1823.
-Other important nearby landmarks include Blue Wing Inn, Sonoma Barracks, the Toscano Hotel, the Servants Quarters (the remains of La Casa Grande), and Vallejo's Home.
+Sonoma Plaza is surrounded by several reminders of the town's important history, which dates back to the early 1800s.
+Arguably the most significant is the Mission San Francisco Solano, founded in 1823, while other nearby landmarks include the Blue Wing Inn, Sonoma Barracks, the Toscano Hotel, the Servants Quarters (the remains of La Casa Grande), and General Vallejo's Home.
 It all makes for a spirited self-guided tour for the history buff.

-Although they are in different locations in downtown Sonoma, they are all considered part of the Sonoma State Historic Park, and can be visited in an easy day of walking, with plenty of stops for snacks and wine tasting in between.
+Although these monuments are spread throughout downtown Sonoma, they are collectively part of Sonoma State Historic Park, and can be visited in an easy day of walking, with plenty of stops for snacks and wine tasting in between.
 Find details on how to explore Sonoma's historic buildings here.

 Wine Tasting Around the Sonoma Plaza

-With more than two dozen wine tasting rooms located on or near Sonoma Plaza, you can sample an amazing selection of local wines by merely walking a few steps.
+With more than two dozen wine tasting rooms and several wine bars set on or near Sonoma Plaza, you can sample an amazing selection of local wines by merely walking a few steps.
 Here are a few to explore.

-Start the day on West Napa Street with sparkling wine, as we call the bubbly stuff, and imported Champagne at this stylish 'bubble bar.'
-Its new location sports a central bar, window nook, and cushy lounge area.
+Start the day on West Napa Street with sparkling wine, as we call the bubbly stuff, and imported Champagne at this stylish "bubble bar."
+It sports a central bar, window nook, and cushy lounge area.

-Head south on Broadway and peruse the gallery at Bump, a husband-and-wife owned adventure in wine and art.
-Sonoma Valley Zinfandel.
+Head south on Broadway and peruse the Sonoma Valley Zinfandels and gallery at Bump, a husband-and-wife-owned adventure in wine and art.

-The logo is a lounge chair, and you can't help but relax with a glass of winemaker Erich Bradley's sumptuous Sonoma Coast Pinot Noir.
+The winery's logo is an outdoor lounge chair, and you can't help but relax with a glass of winemaker Erich Bradley's sumptuous Sonoma Coast Pinot Noir.

 On the north side of the plaza, the cozy brick and half-timbered cottage serves to showcase Pinot Noir from around the West Coast.
 Contemplate a glass of Gap's Crown Pinot Noir under the redwoods out back or in the front yard.

-A few steps off the plaza in a little house with shaded, front yard seating, this is a favorite with wine tasters.
-Chardonnay, Syrah, Pinot Noir, and Merlot.
+A few steps off the plaza in a little house with shaded, front yard seating, this is a favorite with those who love Chardonnay, Syrah, Pinot noir, and Merlot.

-Off the northwest corner of the plaza, design, history and wine buffs will find plenty to interest them in the meticulously restored Vallejo-Casteñada adobe, which was originally built of mud and straw bricks circa 1842.
-Period-style furniture and details; Pinot Noir, Chardonnay, and Rhône-style blend from the Durell Vineyard.
+Off the northwest corner of the Plaza, fans of design, history and wine will find plenty to interest them in the meticulously restored Vallejo-Casteñada adobe, originally built of mud-and-straw bricks, circa 1842.
+Here you can revel in mid-19th-century furniture and architectural details, as well as Pinot noir, Chardonnay, and a Rhône-style blend from the famed Durell Vineyard.

-Wander down one of the Plaza's several 'hidden' alleyways and sample Sauvignon Blanc, Chardonnay, Zinfandel, and Cabernet Sauvignon in this bright, contemporary-styled tasting room.
+On Church Street, one of downtown Sonoma's seemingly hidden alleyways, you can sample Sauvignon Blanc, Chardonnay, Zinfandel, and Cabernet Sauvignon in this bright, contemporary-styled tasting room.

-That's not all-more tasting rooms may be discovered on the plaza or a few steps down side streets.
+More tasting rooms may be discovered on the Plaza or just a few steps down side streets!